kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 - [x] Events
   - Event Reason: " Successfully pulled image "xxx" in 11.877s (11.877s including waiting).
 Image size: xxx bytes."

+For registries or images configured to be pulled using a credential provider with a service account, a successful image pull seems to be the only way to confirm that it's working.
+If the credential provider is misbehaving, the kubelet will not be able to authenticate to the registry and pull images, which will result in image pull errors.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?